Sleep

 • Children, whose growth and facial development could be affected by improper breathing practices.

-Potential Benefits of Mouth Taping
+Potential Benefits of Mouth Tape

 The theory behind mouth taping suggests it can counteract the negative effects of mouth breathing, such as: